-PAC230 - Families and Health Psychology
+PAC230 - Families and Health Psychology (3 credits: Online)

-Health psychology is an important aspect to consider when addressing issue of substance abuse.
+Health psychology is an important aspect to consider when addressing issues of substance abuse.
 This course explores health issues with a broad focus on impact to persons, families, and friends.
-Methods for reducing adverse health outcomes are addressed as a potential for dual treatment planning.
+Methods for reducing adverse health outcomes are addressed.
 Stress, pain, weight, and exercise can all play important roles in behavior.
-Additionally, family history is an important component to psychological complications that may lead to abuse of substances.
-Feelings that one is destined to be overweight, susceptible to illness, or generational substance abusers can reduce motivation to abstain from destructive behaviors.
+Additionally, family history is an important component in psychological complications that may lead to abuse of substances.
+Feelings that one is destined to be overweight or susceptible to illness, or generational substance abusers can reduce motivation to abstain from destructive behaviors.